jchengjr77/canaveral/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+## Feature Request
+What feature would you like to see added to Canaveral?

 **Is your feature request related to a problem?
-If yes, please describe.**
+If so, please describe it.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I have an issue when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
+Add any considered drawbacks.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+**Teachability, Documentation, Adoption, Migration Strategy** If you can, explain how users will be able to use this and possibly write out a version the docs.
+Maybe a screenshot or design?